Salt-N-Pepa: 1985–1987: Formation and Hot, Cool & Vicious

-In 1985, Queens, New York residents Cheryl James and Sandra Denton met as both were studying nursing at Queensborough Community College.
+Sandra Denton worked as a telephone solicitor at a Sears in College Point.
+She met Cheryl James in the Sears lunchroom.
+They both were also enrolled as nursing students at Queensborough Community College.
 The pair became close friends, and also co–workers at Sears, along with future celebrities Kid N' Play and Martin Lawrence.
 Another co-worker Hurby "Luv Bug" Azor was studying music production at the Center of Media Arts and had his then-girlfriend Cheryl James, and also Sandra Denton, record a song for him as a class project he had to do.
 This resulted in the song "The Showstopper", an answer record to Doug E. Fresh's hit single "The Show" by the duo, who originally called themselves Super Nature.
 The song used a melody from the 1984 film Revenge of the Nerds.
 Azor passed the song along to his friend Marley Marl who hosted a weekend rap show on a New York City radio station.
 Marl occasionally included the song in his set rotation, and it became so popular that the station received requests to play it during Marl's weekend rap set.
 The song, however, was not available in stores as it was simply a music school assignment.
-The independent Pop Art Records stepped in and offered to give the song an official release, and "The Showstopper" became a modest R&B hit, reaching No. 46 on the US Billboard R&B chart.
+The independent Pop Art Records stepped in and offered to give the song an official release, and "The Show Stoppa (Is Stupid Fresh)"[sic] became a modest R&B hit, reaching No. 46 on the US Billboard R&B chart.